abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 ---

-**Task 5:** Show that the two definitions are equivalent.
+**Task 5:** Show that the two definitions [of natural transformation] are equivalent.

 This entails extracting a natural transformation from a functor $2 \times C \to D$, and the other way around.

-We will describe one direction of this process:
+Here,we will describe one direction of this process:

-As we said, we can split the category $2 \times C$ into two subcategories which are both isomorphic to $C$, one containing the objects that are paired with the first object of $2$ and one containing the objects paired with the second object (let's call those $C^1$ and $C^2$).
+As we said, we can split the category $2 \times C$ into two subcategories (let's call those $C^1$ and $C^2$) which are both isomorphic to $C$, one containing the objects that are paired with the first object of $2$ and one containing the objects paired with the second object.

 Likewise, we can split the functor $2 \times C \to D$ into two functors $C^1 \to D$ and $C^2 \to D$.